How to Install Thunderbird on Ubuntu Linux

 Remove Thunderbird

-If you no longer need Thunderbird and want to uninstall it from your system, simply use the appropriate command based on your installation method:
+If you no longer need Thunderbird, use the appropriate command based on your installation method to remove it:

 APT Remove Method For Thunderbird